- Telling It

 - The Community of Food, Society & Justice Conference, October 2019

-Due to the University of Michigan campus response to the COVID-19 pandemic, Why I Fight performances, panels and related events are all postponed until March 81-21, 2021.
+Due to the University of Michigan campus response to the COVID-19 pandemic, Why I Fight performances, panels and related events are all postponed to a date to be determined.

 Following each performance, a unique panel will be called to the stage featuring health practitioners, research faculty from U-M and other institutions, creative writers, artists, and those living with mental illness.
 Please find the panelists' biographies below who were scheduled for March 2020.